-Blow to gig economy as plumbing firm loses employment case at Supreme Court
+Why Pimlico Plumber Gary Smith's landmark victory could change the way millions work

 Speaking outside the court, he said: “It was a terrible decision.
 They had an opportunity to rectify our out-of-date employment rights and they bottled it.

 “The case is not over.
 I will be talking to my lawyers about where we go from here.
-We could possibly go to a European court of law.
+We could possibly go to a European court of law."

-“The Government must now clarity the law and I hope to be part of that.”

 Mr Smith said he would now be celebrating his victory with a drink.

 “I’m glad it’s all over.
-It has been quite stressful and arduous,” he said outside the court.
+It has been quite stressful and arduous,” he said.